 The Alsi Historical and Genealogical Society Welcomes You to

-The Waldport Heritage Museum.
-Opening July 1, 2021 in its new home at the Historic Alsea Bay Bridge Interpretive Center.
+The Waldport Heritage Museum is now in its new home at the Historic Alsea Bay Bridge Interpretive Center.

 The Alsi Historical and Genealogical Society was formed in November of 1980.
 Alsi, the original name of the native American Indians who lived along the Alsea Bay, was the inspiration for the name of the Society.
 Alsi means peaceful.